Point Defiance Park — how to have the best day in Tacoma wilderness

 Dune Peninsula Park

 Frank Herbert, the creator of the dystopian book series Dune, was born in Tacoma and inspired one of the newest parks in the North End, Dune Peninsula at Point Defiance.
 The weaving of organic grasses with harsh industrial metals evokes thoughts about the modern-day climate change crisis.
-All the while, sweeping views of the Salish Sea in all directions seem to infuse the perfect amount of optimism into the experience.
+All the while, sweeping views of the Salish Sea in all directions seem to infuse optimism into the experience.
 On a clear day, you’re in for a treat with Mt.
 Rainier rising to the East.

 Climb up to the top of a pyramid of boulders to spot the Point Defiance Ferry, shuttling people to and from Vashon Island.
-Dune Peninsula is connected to the main Point Defiance Park via Wilson Way Trail.
-This walkway passes by the recent Stairs and Slides installation that combines a practical way to reach the parking lot adjacent to the Ferry Terminal with playful slides — great for kids and those young at heart.
+Dune Peninsula is connected to the central Point Defiance Park via Wilson Way Trail.
+This walkway passes by the recent Stairs and Slides installation that combines a practical way to reach the parking lot adjacent to the Ferry Terminal with animated slides — great for kids and those young at heart.
 Have a toss down the slides and run over to Anthony’s at Point Defiance (a local fine-dining seafood chain) for some grub.

 Restaurants near Point Defiance Park